 Newton’s Laws of Motion

-Students demonstrate Newton’s three Laws of Motion using a slippery cloth, cups and saucers and catapults.
-They also use miniature hovercrafts to experiment with reduced friction.
+Students demonstrate Newton’s three laws of motion using a slippery cloth, cups and saucers, and catapults.
+They also use miniature hovercraft to experiment with reduced friction.

-- Groups must book workshops at least three weeks in advance with our guest services coordinator
+- Workshops at the Museum start at $350 and must be booked at least three weeks in advance with our guest services coordinator.